PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Approach

+where $Q_{N,C}, K_{M,C}$ and $V_{M, C}$ are the Query/Key/Value computed from the input $X_{N,C}$, e.g., via linear transformations in the patch-to-patch attention where $M=N$, which leads to the quadratic complexity of computing $A_{N,N}$.
+The Softmax is applied for each row as indicated by the subscript $dim=1$.
+In practice, the multi-head self-attention (MHSA) is used to capture the attention in different sub-spaces and fused by a linear projection~\cite{vaswani2017attention}.
+To address the quadratic complexity, \textbf{the key} is to ensure $M\ll N$, preferably a predefined constant (e.g., $M=100$) to induce the linear complexity.

-Meanwhile, the MLP based FFN in the Transformer block has been substituted by the inverted bottleneck block proposed in the MobileNets-v2~\cite{sandler2018mobilenetv2}, termed MBlock which utilizes a depth-wise convolution for the hidden layer.
+To that end, one popular method is to exploit spatial reduction via strided convolution (nested patch embedding) or adaptive average pooling as done in the PVT models~\cite{wang2021pyramid, wang2021pvtv2} (Fig.~\ref{fig:mhsa_viz} (a)). {Note that i) the typically used strided convolution method for spatial reduction does not truly prevent quadratic complexity, but rather reduces it by a ratio corresponding to the patch size, and ii) the adaptive average pooling may suffer from treating each element in a pooling window with equal importance, thus lacking the necessary adaptability and data-driven reweighing capability.} Meanwhile, the vanilla MLP in the Transformer block has been substituted by the inverted bottleneck block proposed in the MobileNets-v2~\cite{sandler2018mobilenetv2}, termed \textit{MBlock} (the left-bottom of Fig.~\ref{fig:PCAPVT}), which adds a depth-wise convolution in the hidden layer.
 And, the non-overlapping patch embedding has been replaced by overlapping ones.
-With these modifications, positional encodings are not used in the network, partially due to the implicit position encoding capability of the zero-padding convolutions~\cite{islam2020much} used before (via the Stem and Transition module), inside (via the MBlock in the FFN) and after (via the Transition module) the modified Transformer block.
+With these modifications, positional encoding is not used, partially due to the implicit positional encoding capability of the zero-padding convolutions~\cite{islam2020much} used in the Stem, the Transition modules, and the MBlock.

+On top of the best practices used in PVTv2~\cite{wang2021pvtv2}, we propose the Patch-to-Cluster attention (PaCa), as illustrated in Fig.~\ref{fig:mhsa_viz} (b), which not only achieves the linear complexity (with the overhead of the lightweight clustering module), but also provides a simple cluster assignment visualization method for explaining the attention module.